-Learners should begin by introducing a creative, published piece from a recognised writer (poetry, prose, monologue or song lyrics).
-Learners should then perform their memorised choice to the group.
+Learners begin by introducing a creative, published piece from a recognised writer (poetry, prose, monologue or song lyrics).

+Learners should then perform their memorised choice to the group and the assessor.

 Section 2 (20%):

-Perform a
+Perform a published work,

-Published Work, 2

-minutes.
+2 minutes.

 Section 3 (20%): Create and Present a Spoken Piece, 2 minutes.

-Learners should create their own spoken piece in a form of their choice, which may be read or recited.
-This may be a poem/lyrics (own choice); storytelling (own choice); or a piece of devised drama.
+Learners create their own spoken piece in a form of their choice, which may be read or recited.
+This may be a poem/lyrics; storytelling; or a piece of devised drama.

-Learners should listen and respond to questions from the assessor and group in relation to the first three activities.
+Learners listen and respond to questions from the group and the assessor in relation to the first three activities.

 They should also actively contribute to the group discussion by asking questions and offering comments.

-Section 4 (20%):
+Section 4 (20%): Listening, Responding and Exchanging Views, 5 minutes.

-Listening,

-Responding and

-Exchanging Views,

-5 minutes.